OPC DATA TRANSPARENCY INFORMATION

 Data Protection Policies and DPIAs

-For access to our data security and protection policies, please contact us using the information below.
+For access to our data security and protection policies, and data protection impact assessments (DPIAs) completed for any of our services, please contact us using the information below.

 Informing patients - posters for our GP practices

-We encourage all GP practices who use OPC Services to display posters at their surgeries or on their websites to tell their patients that they work with OPC, they share pseudonymised data with OPC, and how patients can opt out of their data being shared with OPC.
+We encourage all GP practices who use OPC Services to display posters at their surgeries or on their websites to tell their patients that they work with OPC, they share deidentified data with OPC, and how their patients can opt out of their shared being with OPC.

 Contact OPC